rayannebarros/Projeto-PLN/README.md

-# Projeto-PLN
+# PythonProject
-Natural Language Processing (IA).
-Python project in Scientific Research Methodology by Rayanne Barros and Micael Marques
+Project of python in Metodologia, by MIcael Marques